projectsbyif/openapis/pages/appendix-about-this-research.md

 ## Concept: Shared billing

+Some people currenyly work arounds like Facebook Messenger to manage bills in shared houses Most people were enthusiast about better ways to share rights and responsibility for bills and other share data

 <blockquote>“We use Facebook Messenger to manage our bills and it’s a disaster”</blockquote>
 <blockquote>Ah, I see, they’re all having to agree.
 What happens to them if they haven’t agreed?
 Who’s responsible for the new bills?</blockquote>
 <blockquote>It’s good, it works, for a houseshare, for sure.</blockquote>
 <blockquote>Can it tell who’s been using the gigabytes, who should be paying more of it?</blockquote>

 ## Concept: Moving house

+Most people spend a lot of effort setting and update bills when moving Most people would like to accurately add and change who is responsible for bills in a house Most people want to be able to leave bills and setup bills quickly when moving house

 <blockquote>I think it saves you a lot of bother setting it all up again.</blockquote>
 <blockquote>‘Move bills to new house’ - yes - I mean, that’s a brilliant job</blockquote>